ysyk2021/building-strong-teams/src/chapter-4-2-3.md

-# Make the Logo Simple and Easy to Recognize

 A team logo is an important visual representation of a team's identity.
 It should be simple, easy to recognize, and memorable.
 A logo that is cluttered or confusing can be difficult to remember and may not effectively communicate the team's message.
 In this chapter, we will explore some best practices for making a team logo simple and easy to recognize.